One Sided Love: 7 Ways To Cope With Unrequited Love

 Do whatever makes you feel cared for and happy.
 If you like to meditate and relax, try and do this more often, have some ‘me time’ to do what makes you happy.
 Show yourself some self-care and focus on yourself, not the other person.

-Doing this can really help you to start feeling more positive and confident and could help you from not doubting yourself or putting the blame on you.
-This is also a great way to cope as you are also practicing self-love and self-worth, which is always a positive.
+Doing this can really help you to start feeling more positive and confident and could help you from not doubting yourself or putting the blame on yourself.

 5. Recognize Their Pain Too